ALEIN3/World_Weather_Analysis/README.md

 o	The WeatherPy_travel_map_markers.png image

-I used for this project Anaconda,  Jupyter Notebook, Gmaps, Pandas, Python APIs and Python.
 ## summary
 ### Weather_Database.ipynb file the
 I generated a set of 2,000 random latitudes and longitudes, retrieved the nearest city, and performed an API call with the OpenWeatherMap.
 In addition to the city weather data I gathered in this module, I used API skills to retrieve the current weather description for each city.
 Then, I created a new DataFrame containing the updated weather data, and I export them as CSV file